Skip to main content

 4. https://learn.microsoft.com/en-us/security/benchmark/azure/mcsb-governance-strategy#gs-6-define-and-implement-identity-and-privileged-access-strategy

-You're not required to use App Service for authentication and authorization.
-Many web frameworks are bundled with security features, and you can use them if you like.
+You are not required to use App Service for authentication and authorization.
+Many web frameworks are bundled with security features that you can use.
 If you need more flexibility than App Service provides, you can also write your own utilities.
-Secure authentication and authorization require deep understanding of security, including federation, encryption, JSON web tokens (JWT) management, grant types, and so on.
+Secure authentication and authorization require deep understanding of security, including federation, encryption, JSON web tokens (JWT) management, grant types, and more.